Turbidity Curtains for Dredging Operation

 Depths for turbidity curtains are typically chosen based on the location or project specs.
 In general, you do not typically want the bottom of the turbidity curtain to touch the ground in your water location.

 We normally recommend that the curtain be built to a depth that allows for approximately one foot spacing between the bottom of the curtain and the floor of your water body.
-This is done so that the curtain can still move and does not get suck or bogged down.
+This is done so that the curtain can still move and does not get stuck or bogged down.